YuntianChen/SGA-PDE/README.md

     sga_run = 100 # the maximum generation is set to 100.

-These settings are used for the experiments in SGA-PDE.
-These parameters do not need to be changed in the applications, and the default values should be OK.

-XXXXX

 ## Requirements

 The program is written in Python, and uses pytorch, scipy.
 A GPU is necessary, the ENN algorithm can only be running when CUDA is available.